-where the integration area $M$ is the area of the cavity where the basis mode is constructed from.
+where the integration area $M$ is the area of the cavity from which the basis mode is constructed.
 Each mode $\psi_j$, in principle, can be multiplied by an arbitrary phase.
 To remove this ambiguity, the phase of each vector $a^{(j)}$ is specified to fulfill

 Thus, a unique representation of the modes $\psi_{1-4}$ as a four-dimensional vector is defined.
 Each component of the vector yields the same interpretation as the basis states of the effective Hamiltonian~\eqref{eq:Hexample}.